 We don’t “learn” our kids.
 This is something the child has to do.
 We can try to teach a child, but they will only learn if they are interested and want to learn the information or skill and are motivated on some level.
 Ultimately, learning comes from within.

 Where does education take place? → Where does learning* take place?

 Learning can take place anywhere.
-Education can also take place anywhere, although it is largely associated with learning that takes place at school.
+Education can also take place anywhere, although it is largely associated with learning at school.

 When should education happen? → When should learning* happen?

 We are constantly consuming information.
-While we discard much of that information, we do process and use some of what we absorb, and as a result, we are forever learning.
+While we discard much information, we process and use some of what we absorb, and as a result, we are forever learning.

 How should you educate your kids? → How should you learn* your kids?

 As previously mentioned, we don’t “learn” our kids.
 Once again, this illustrates how learning is something one does for oneself.
 Educating or schooling is something we do to or for another individual or group of persons.

 While one person can try to teach another person, the other person will only learn if they are interested and ready to learn.

 If you want to know how you should teach your kids or how your children should learn, the answer would be “in a way that is interesting to the child and sparks further curiosity.”